-- · Describe the issue: What is the problem?
-What is the solution? - · How does it directly impact and improve students' lives? - Please provide background information and the current context of the issue. - Does it have a clear target?
-If yes, who? - o (e.g. a specific legislator, committee, or other agency) - How will it strengthen and expand efforts within Western? - How could students build a diverse campus coalition around this issue? - In what way does it have a local/state/federal organizing and lobbying angle? - What creative and/or innovative tactics could we employ to engage the media and excite new students around this issue?
+• Describe the issue: What is the problem?
+What is the solution?

+- How does it directly impact and improve students' lives? - Please provide background information and the current context of the issue. - Does it have a clear target?
+If yes, who?

+o (e.g. a specific legislator, committee, or other agency)

+- How will it strengthen and expand efforts within Western? - · How could students build a diverse campus coalition around this issue? - In what way does it have a local/state/federal organizing and lobbying angle? - What creative and/or innovative tactics could we employ to engage the media and excite new students around this issue?

 The current processes surrounding elections in Washington State, including voter registration and ballot submission, are inaccessible, especially to people that have been historically disenfranchised.
 Students and young people have often been provided with the least access to these processes, largely leaving the student voice out of democratic decisions.
 Voter turnout is low at both the state and federal levels and the lack of access to the voting process is largely to blame.
 These issues directly impact and improve students' lives by increasing the ability for their voices to be heard and represented in our government and reducing the costs associated with the process of voting.
 Since these costs disproportionately affect people with a lower income, like most students and people with marginalized identities, they decrease voter registration and turnout and therefore the representation of these groups.
 Making voter registration and ballot submission more open and accessible would provide more opportunity for students' voices to be heard and represented.
-WWU already has a powerful voter registration drive, these pieces of legislation could help us to do an even better job reaching out to students that we are not currently getting to.
-In addition to this, the increase in numbers of voters registered directly correlates to the amount of power that we have with legislators in Olympia.
-The following bills will increase access to voting for students and the population of Washington State.
+WWU already has a powerful voter registration drive, these pieces of legislation could help us to do an even better job reaching out to students that we aren't currently getting to.
+In addition to this the increase in numbers of voters registered directly correlates to the amount of power that we have with legislators in Olympia The proposed bills that could accomplish: